Bridlemile’s Neighborhood Emergency Team

 Contact Information:

 The Bridlemile Neighborhood Emergency Team (NET) meets typically at 7 PM on the first Monday of every month.
-For this coming month, September 2025, the meeting will be on the second Monday - September 8th, 2025.

 In 2025, they frequently gather at St Andrew's Presbyterian Church - 3228 SW Sunset Blvd.